Introduction#

 Splitting a single CPU interface bus to serve multiple independent register blocks

-Organizing large register designs into logical sub-address spaces
+Organizing large address spaces into logical sub-regions

 Implementing address decode logic for multi-drop bus architectures